WolframRhodium/muvsfunc/Collections/examples/FFDNet_TensorRT/README.md

 5. (Optionally) Run `benchmark.py` or `trtexec --loadEngine="ffdnet.engine" --useCudaGraph` to test the engine's raw performance.

+    `benchmark.py` writes a DOT file "ffdnet.dot" describing inference graph structure when `use_cuda_graph=True`.
+The DOT file can be visualized by running `dot -Tsvg ffdnet.dot > ffdnet.svg`.

 6. Run `ffdnet_test.vpy` to test in VapourSynth.